Skip to content

 1. Honor your gifts and talents.
 A common theme that arises when working with physician clients is feeling unappreciated and unrecognized for the long hours and commitment they give to their patients and the team.
 This leads to stress and frustration.
 It is completely natural to want to feel appreciated and hear someone say “good job” after a long shift.
 As leaders, physicians are often charged with encouraging others, yet seldom is the sentiment returned.
 Learning how to honor your own gifts and talents is life-affirming.
 It is not arrogant or boastful when a doctor taps into his or her innate gifts and serves patients from that place.

 4. Reframe your thoughts and beliefs about medicine.
-Many physicians enter into their medical career in their youth.
+Many physicians enter into their medical careers in their youth.
 We are optimistic and enthusiastic about the patients we desire to serve and the impact we make.
 This is a good thing.
-Along the way, the culture of medicine, the demand to see volumes of patients and the non-medical work that is needed to generate revenue distracts doctors from their higher calling.
+Along the way, the culture of medicine, the demand to see volumes of patients and the non-medical work that is needed to generate revenue distract doctors from their higher calling.
 This breeds discontent that seeps into every day and every experience.
 Reframing your thoughts so that you can see each day as a new beginning invites new opportunities to reveal themselves, even in the present circumstances.
 Adopt a new attitude by asking, “What is possible for me here?”

 5. Reconnect to the essence of who you really are.
 So much of our identity is tied to the MD after our name.
 While we wear the MD with pride, it comes with certain expectations that we try to live up to.
-After years of living into the title and definition of doctor, reconnecting to who you are can be challenging.
-Some doctors are lost without their white coat and stethoscope.
+After years of living into the title and definition of a doctor, reconnecting to who you are can be challenging.
+Some doctors are lost without their white coats and stethoscopes.
 They don’t know who they are.
 This is a new journey that is worth the investment.
 The beauty of getting back to your core essence is that you allow more ease and flow into your life and release the struggle of unrealistic expectations of medicine.
 Now you are tapping into your power and bringing your best self to your life and career.

 Image credit: Shutterstock.com